 Click here to contact astrobotany

-Kai Rasmussen is an alumni of the NASA funded Gilroy Lab at the University of Wisconsin-Madison.
+Kai Rasmussen is an alumnus of the NASA funded Gilroy Lab at the University of Wisconsin-Madison, where he studied genetic expression of plants grown in space.
 He is passionate about science outreach and education and founded astrobotany.com in February 2017 with the goal of providing resources to spaceflight plant researchers and the public.
-He is currently the webmaster and manager of astrobotany.com.
-All site graphic design is built by Kai.
+He is currently the director of astrobotany.com.

 Dr. Richard Barker is a postdoctoral research associate in the Gilroy Lab at the University of Wisconsin-Madison.
 Dr. Barker helped complete the first full transcriptomic RNAseq analysis of Arabidopsis Thaliana from BRIC19.
 He creates data visualization tools to make spaceflight data accessible to the public.